pawal/idn-properties/README.md

     Common: 11
     Hebrew: 34

-A complete extended table with the derived and script propertied can be output using the --output file option.
+A complete extended table with the derived and script properties can be output using the --output file option.

 Testing based on